-The product S-TRUST Sign-it base components 2.0, Version 2.0.3.1 has undergone the certification procedure at BSI.
-For this evaluation specific results from the evaluation process based on BSI-DSZ-CC-0367-2006 were re-used.
+The product S-TRUST Sign-it base components 2.1, Version 2.1.5.1 has undergone the certification procedure at BSI.
+This is a re-certification based on BSI-DSZ-CC-0413-2007.

-The evaluation of the product S-TRUST Sign-it base components 2.0, Version 2.0.3.1 was conducted by T-Systems GEI GmbH.
-The T-Systems GEI GmbH is an evaluation facility (ITSEF)6 recognised by BSI.
+The evaluation of the product S-TRUST Sign-it base components 2.1, Version 2.1.5.1 was conducted by T-Systems GEI GmbH.
+The T-Systems GEI GmbH is an evaluation facility (ITSEF) recognised by BSI.

-The sponsor and vendor of the TOE is:
+The sponsor and vendor is:

-OPENLiMiT SignCubes AG Zugerstrasse 76 B CH 6341 Baar
+OPENLIMIT SignCubes AG Zugerstrasse 76 B CH 6341 Baar